schooltool-project/schooltool-book/source/install.rst

 Installing SchoolTool on Ubuntu
 ===============================

-We recommend and support installation of SchoolTool on `Ubuntu Linux <http://ubuntu.com>`_ version 10.04, "Lucid Lynx" or 9.10, "Karmic Koala."
+Start by installing the server or desktop edition of `Ubuntu Linux <http://ubuntu.com>`_ version 10.04, "Lucid Lynx" or 9.10, "Karmic Koala."
 With either of these versions you will get SchoolTool 1.4.

 #.
 Add `SchoolTool PPA <https://launchpad.net/~schooltool-owners/+archive/ppa/>`_ to your Software Sources.